Skip to Main Content

 Copyright, Fair Use, DMCA & The TEACH Act

 This research guide is designed to help faculty in the usage of copyrighted material in online instruction.
-Navigate the pages of this guide using the menu below.
-This guide is not a substitute for Legal Advice.
+This guide is not a substitute for legal advice.

 TEACH Act Tools